Suor/funcy/docs/seqs.rst

     Flattens arbitrary nested sequence of values and other sequences. ``follow`` argument determines whether to unpack each item.
 By default it dives into lists, tuples and iterators, see :func:`is_seqcont` for further explanation.

+    See also :func:`cat` or :func:`icat` if you need to flatten strictly two-level sequence of sequences.

 .. function:: interleave(*seqs)